john-davies/mapter/README.md

 Future planned developments include:

 * Improved Editor with features like search/replace and undo.
 At the moment the [GTKSourceView](https://gitlab.gnome.org/GNOME/gtksourceview) component looks a likely candidate.
-* Status indication ( or %age completion ) for each cell
 * A method of moving or swapping the contents of cells without a lot of cutting & pasting
-* Tree control for the notes tab so that information can be collated hierarchically